jcesarmobile/faceDetect/README.md

 sample phonegap project with the face detect iOS plugin.

 if it detects faces return a string with this format {{x1,y1},{widht1,height1}}{{x2,y2}{width2,height2}...{{xn,yn},{widthn,heightn}}
+each {{x,y}{width,height}} is a rectangle or square x is the x point on the original image where the square start y is the y point on the original image where the square start width is the width of the face on the original image height is the height of the face on the original image

 if it doesn't detect a face alerts 'No faces.'

 The sample project uses the camera sample code